top of page

 Which Home Purchase Scheme Is Right For Me?

-With the demise of the government backed Help to Buy (HTB) scheme in sight, the Home Builders Federation took proactive measures and launched their Deposit Unlock scheme in November 2021.
+Following the removal of the government backed Help to Buy (HTB) scheme, the Home Builders Federation took proactive measures and launched their Deposit Unlock scheme in November 2021.
 Aimed at assisting First Time Buyers to take their first big step onto the property ladder as well as enabling existing homeowners to move up a gear on theirs, it provides access to new build properties with as little as a 5% deposit.

 When you purchase your home, the building developer contributes to an insurance policy that covers your mortgage provider in case of losses due to potential defaults.
 This protective measure allows you to access lower rates on 95% mortgages compared to what you would typically receive.

-With just 5% deposit you could purchase a property up to the value of £833,250, subject to status of course!
-Your first step should be to establish how much you can borrow, the easiest way of securing that figure will be via a mortgage broker as they will understand which lenders are participating in the scheme as well as being familiar with their affordability process.
+With just 5% deposit you could purchase a property up to the value of £833,250.
+Your first step should be to establish how much you can borrow and the easiest way of securing that figure will be via a mortgage broker as they will understand which lenders are participating in the scheme as well as being familiar with their affordability process.

-There are a number of builders now participating in the scheme and more can easily sign up if they haven’t already done so.
+There are a number of builders now participating in this home purchase scheme and more can easily sign up if they haven’t already done so.

 Shared Ownership

-With the average price of property in the UK reaching £296,000* in October 2022 you may be finding it hard to take your first step onto the property ladder.
-Shared Ownership is a government led initiative that has been around for years and is in place to help if you are struggling to save enough deposit or cannot afford mortgage repayments for a suitable home.
+With the average price of property in the UK reaching £285,000* in November 2023 you may be finding it hard to take your first step onto the property ladder.
+Shared Ownership is a government led home purchase scheme that has been around for years and is in place to help if you are struggling to save enough deposit or cannot afford mortgage repayments for a suitable home.

 *Office For National Statistics In short, you take out a mortgage on a share of a property’s value.
 The value that you purchase will typically be anywhere between 25% and 75%.
 You then pay rent to the landlord, which is usually the Local Council or a housing association, for the remaining share.
 As a general point of reference, the lower the percentage being purchased the higher your monthly rental payment will be.